 Some say that microwaves destroy food’s nutrients and vitamins.
 This is, without a doubt, wrong.
 They claim that similar to cooking on the hob, the nutrient content depends on the duration and temperature of the cooking process.

 Science, however, doesn’t agree here.
-Some studies show that the nutritional content of dishes prepared in microwaves isn’t less when compared with alternative cooking methods.
+Some studies show that the nutritional content of microwaved dishes isn’t less when compared with alternative cooking methods.
 Other studies contradict this.
 How many nutrients are actually lost through cooking in the microwave depends on the specific nutrient.
 Vitamin C, for example, isn’t very heat resistant and becomes depleted when heated in a microwave.
 But, this also happens during normal cooking processes.
-Therefore, food cooked in a microwave isn’t harmful to health.
+Therefore, microwaving isn’t harmful to health.